kennytilton/mxtodomvc/documentation/InDepth.md

 # TodoMVC, with Matrix Inside&trade;: the Mechanics
 *Matrix dataflow and mxWeb, in depth*

+## Preface
+This in-depth look at what happens under the hood of mxWeb/Matrix will make more sense if you have already read [the preamble](../README.md) and followed [our implementation](BuildingTodoMVC.md).

+*Warning: Much of what follows duplicates material offered so far, to provide a coherent narrative thread.
+To find just the new in-depth stuff, look for "Matrix Under the Hood" headers.*

+## Introduction
 The Matrix dataflow library converts the reads and writes of declarative formulas and handlers and somewhow produces a complete application.
 In our final episode we will lift the hood on Matrix just far enough to see how a simple write propagates out to interested formulas and finally shapes a Web page.

-This in-depth look at what happens under the hood of mxWeb/Matrix will make more sense if you have already read [the preamble](../README.md) and followed [our implementation](BuildingTodoMVC.md).

-*Warning: Much of what follows duplicates material offered so far, just to have a coherent narrative thread.
-To find just the new stuff, look for "Matrix Under the Hood" headers.*

 We choose *mxWeb* as the vehicle for introducing Matrix because nothing challenges a developer more than managing application state while an intelligent user does their best to use an interface correctly.
 Then marketing overhauls the U/X.